MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Education/Update-MgEducationMe.md

         - `[IsMemberManagementRestricted <Boolean?>]`:
         - `[Members <IMicrosoftGraphDirectoryObject[]>]`: Users and groups that are members of this administrative unit.
 Supports $expand.
         - `[ScopedRoleMembers <IMicrosoftGraphScopedRoleMembership[]>]`: Scoped-role members of this administrative unit.
         - `[Visibility <String>]`: Controls whether the administrative unit and its members are hidden or public.
-Can be set to HiddenMembership.
-If not set (value is null), the default behavior is public.
+Can be set to HiddenMembership or Public.
+If not set, the default behavior is Public.
 When set to HiddenMembership, only members of the administrative unit can list other members of the administrative unit.
-      - `[Classes <IMicrosoftGraphEducationClass[]>]`: Classes taught at the school.
+      - `[Classes <IMicrosoftGraphEducationClass1[]>]`: Classes taught at the school.
 Nullable.
       - `[CreatedBy <IMicrosoftGraphIdentitySet>]`: identitySet
       - `[ExternalId <String>]`: ID of school in syncing system.
       - `[ExternalPrincipalId <String>]`: ID of principal in syncing system.